 Pursuant to the Paris (Article 17) and Brussels (Article 17) Conventions, any dispute arising between two or more Contracting Parties concerning the interpretation or application of either Convention shall be examined by the Steering Committee for Nuclear Energy and in the absence of a friendly settlement shall, upon the request of a Contracting Party concerned, be submitted to the Tribunal.
 The agreement of another Party is therefore not necessary to submit a claim.

-Seven independent judges are appointed for a five-year term by the OECD Council on the basis of a system of rotation between states party to the 1957 Security Control Convention.
+Seven independent judges are appointed for a five-year term by the OECD Council on the basis of a system of rotation between States party to the Security Control Convention and to the Paris Convention.
 However, if the Tribunal does not include a judge of the same nationality as one of the parties in a case under consideration, the government concerned may designate a person to sit as an additional judge in that particular case.

 Decisions are binding from the date upon which they are delivered.
 There have been no cases submitted to the Tribunal so far.

 The judges appointed for the term of office commencing 1 January 2015 are:

 The President of the Tribunal will be appointed by the judges at the Inaugural Session of the 9th term of office of the Tribunal.